Jimmy-Hu/RainStreaksRemoval/src/Matlab/ReadMe.txt

 There are both Matlab & C++ implementations available.
 The part of C++ implementation is made with C++20 code.
 If you want to check the C++ version, please visit Github: https://github.com/Jimmy-Hu/TinyDIP/blob/main/test/dct2Test3.cpp

+If you have any further question, please contact Jimmy Hu (s103360021@gmail.com).
+Thank you.